sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 Authentication
 ==================

 Although listing and accessing public data is not access-controlled, only registered users can use the API to its full extent.
 Authentication during requests is done by passing an access token along with the request.
 The access token is an randomly-generated string which can be created in the Data Repository user account page after logging in to the web user interface.
-See :ref:`API tokens <api-tokens>`
+See :ref:`API tokens <api-tokens>`.

 .. _using-the-api: